 You might look up to stars like Tom Brady, who brings a whole new meaning of success to American football, or LeBron James for making basketball games such a highly-anticipated event.
 In recent times, it looks like there’s a new craze taking over the sporting world, and we’ve got to admit, it’s probably not what anyone was expecting to see.

 If you’re not keen on the way horses are treated at the races, this one is most definitely for you!
 You see, hobby horsing incorporates all of the fun from the equestrian sport, it’s just missing one key element: real horses!
-Popular Everything is taking you through how this brand new sports trend is quickly rising in popularity, following the huge championship tournament that went down earlier this year, in Finland.
+This brand new sports trend is quickly rising in popularity, following the huge championship tournament that went down earlier this year, in Finland.

 What the New Sporting Craze is All About

 Over in Finland, young girls aged from 10-18 years are hopping on board the hobby horse trend.
 Competitors of the sport run around the circuit, galloping, and cantering as they ride the horses on a stick.
 While to some this may seem like a mere form of child’s play that shouldn’t be regarded as a genuine sport, the new trend actually has its fair share of health benefits.